-Another suggestion from [P3285R0] is to enforce object lifetime safety by requiring that a predicate object_address "holds" for a pointer whenever a pointer is used within a contract assertion or a conveyor function (the special kind of functions that are the only kind of functions usable from within contract assertions).
-The problem here, however, is that contract assertions state something about a single point in time and do nothing to guarantee any stability to the results they are asserting.
+Another suggestion from [P3285R0] is to enforce object lifetime safety by requiring that a predicate object_address "holds" for a pointer whenever a pointer is used within a contract assertion or a conveyor function - i.e., the special kind of functions that are the only kind of functions usable from within nonrelaxed contract assertions as proposed by [P3285R0].
+The problem here, however, is that a contract assertion states something about a single point in time and does nothing to guarantee any persistence or stability to the results they are asserting.

 Now, such a predicate could have its value inserted by a compiler in many places where its result can be determined statically.
-Consider, for example, a function that has, as a precondition, a predicate using the symbolic function object_address to declare that it is passed a pointer to an object within its lifetime.
+Consider, for example, a function having a precondition it is passed a pointer to a live object; to have such a precondition the predicate of the precondition will invoke the symbolic function object_address: